mpenning/ciscoconfparse2/README.md

 - [Cisco\'s Guide to hardening IOS devices][31]
 - [Center for Internet Security Benchmarks][32] (An email address, cookies, and javascript are required)

+## Are you releasing licensing besides GPLv3?

+I will not. however, if it's truly a problem for your company, there are commercial solutions available (to include purchasing the project, or hiring me).

 ## Bug Tracker and Support

 - Please report any suggestions, bug reports, or annoyances with a [github bug report][24].